Loyola-Chicago looks for home win vs Evansville

-SENIOR SCORING: Loyola of Chicago has relied heavily on its seniors this year.
-Cameron Krutwig, Lucas Williamson, Tate Hall, Marquise Kennedy and Aher Uguak have combined to account for 61 percent of the team’s scoring this season and 66 percent of all Ramblers points over the last five games.
+LEADING THE CHARGE: Cameron Krutwig has averaged 15.4 points and 6.1 rebounds to lead the way for the Ramblers.
+Lucas Williamson is also a top contributor, accounting for 8.2 points and four rebounds per game.
+The Purple Aces have been led by Shamar Givance, who is averaging 12.1 points, 4.1 rebounds and four assists.

-DEFENSIVE IMPROVEMENTS: The Ramblers have given up only 53.7 points per game across 11 conference games, an improvement from the 63.6 per game they allowed to non-conference foes.
+CLAMPING DOWN: The Ramblers have given up only 53.8 points per game to MVC opponents so far, an improvement from the 63.6 per game they gave up in non-conference play.

-FACILITATING THE OFFENSE: Krutwig has either made or assisted on 42 percent of all Loyola of Chicago field goals over the last three games.
-The senior big man has accounted for 18 field goals and 12 assists in those games.
+FACILITATING THE OFFENSE: Krutwig has had his hand in 46 percent of all Loyola of Chicago field goals over the last three games.
+Krutwig has 23 field goals and 14 assists in those games.

-STREAK SCORING: Loyola of Chicago has scored 81.1 points per game and allowed 52.6 over its eight-game home winning streak.
+UNBEATEN WHEN: Loyola of Chicago is a perfect 16-0 when it holds an opponent to 66 points or fewer.
+The Ramblers are 0-3 when opponents score more than 66 points.

-PASSING FOR POINTS: The Ramblers have recently created buckets via assists more often than the Purple Aces.
-Loyola of Chicago has 38 assists on 72 field goals (52.8 percent) across its previous three contests while Evansville has assists on 27 of 69 field goals (39.1 percent) during its past three games.
+TWO STREAKS: Evansville has dropped its last three road games, scoring 56.7 points and allowing 74.3 points during those contests.
+Loyola of Chicago is on a nine-game home winning streak, scoring an average of 79.7 points while giving up 52.9.

-DID YOU KNOW: The Loyola of Chicago defense has allowed only 56.2 points per game to opponents this season, ranking the Ramblers second among Division I teams.
-The Evansville offense has averaged 64.6 points through 16 games (ranked 279th, nationally).
+DID YOU KNOW: The Loyola of Chicago defense has allowed only 56.2 points per game to opponents this season, ranking the Ramblers first among Division I teams.
+The Evansville offense has averaged 64 points through 17 games (ranked 283rd, nationally).

 For more AP college basketball coverage: https://apnews.com/Collegebasketball and http://twitter.com/AP_Top25